East Texas Spousal Maintenance/Alimony Attorney

 But even if a judge orders alimony, there are still limitations to the amount a person can receive and for how long it can be received.

 Texas alimony statutes pose many challenges to overcome.
-The family law attorneys this firm, Jerry Bain, Michael Jarrett, and Bruce Bain, are board certified in family law by the Texas Board of Legal Specialization.
+The family law attorneys this firm, Jerry Bain, and Michael Jarrett are board certified in family law by the Texas Board of Legal Specialization.
 This is your assurance that our lawyers have met stringent guidelines of competency and experience.